Australia seeks to deepen defence ties with Brunei - The Scoop

 “They exist in what’s known as the grey zone.
 In this grey zone, influence becomes interference.
 Economic cooperation becomes coercion.
 And investment becomes entrapment,” she said in a thinly-veiled criticism of Chinese influence in the region.

-In the article, the minister said Australia has a “clear vision” for the Indo-Pacific that is aligned with ASEAN’s outlook — a region “where sovereignty and the rights of all states, large and small, are respected… where the rule of law is upheld”.
+In the article, the minister said Australia has a clear vision for the Indo-Pacific that is aligned with ASEAN’s outlook — a region “where sovereignty and the rights of all states, large and small, are respected… where the rule of law is upheld”.

-She urged “like-minded” countries to work together to “strengthen collective security, sovereignty and resilience to coercion”.
+She urged like-minded countries to work together to “strengthen collective security, sovereignty and resilience to coercion”.

 In response to the COVID-19 pandemic, the Australian Defence Force has increased its deployment to the Indo-Pacific to include five naval vessels, a range of aircraft and about 1,500 military personnel.